surajssc1232/wut_rust/README.md

 ## Installation

-To get a copy of Wut Rust up and running on your local machine, follow these steps:
+To get a copy of Huh up and running on your local machine, follow these steps:

 1.  **Clone the repository:**